0xSheller/reth_helper/readme.md

 Please note that the mandatory environment variables must be correctly set for the project to function properly.
 The optional variables can be left empty if you do not require their corresponding functionality.

 #### My Maintained Snapshots
+My publicly available (anyone can download) snapshots are available on the Wasabi S3 service, on the bucket named `rpc`.

-If you'd like to use my publicly accessible images:
+If you'd like to use my publicly accessible images to get a fully sync'd archive node in 30-90 minutes, you can do the following:
 1) set `SYNC_FROM` to `public`
 2) set `S3_PROVIDER` to `wasabi`
 3) set `S3_BUCKET_NAME` to `rpc`

+Snapshots are automatically uploaded to this bucket every 7 days.

 ## Installation Steps